GeoCastello/carto_test/README.md

 1. Clone the repository
 2. Install pipenv: `pip3 install pipenv`
-3. Run `pipenv install --dev` from the root folder of the repository
+3. Run `pipenv install --dev` from the root folder of the repository.
+You might have an error with psycopg2.
+In that case, remove its line from Pipfile, execute the command again and then run `pipenv install psycopg2`.
 4. Run `pipenv run git-hooks` to auto install `pre-commit` and `pre-push` git hooks
 5. Set the environment variable `DJANGO_READ_DOT_ENV_FILE=true`
 6. Check that you have 2 files in `.envs/local`